 SummaryMicrosoft Office 365 does not require you to use WAN Optimization Controller devices (also known as WAN acceleration and caching devices), nor can we comment on the effectiveness of these solutions.
 Customers may decide to use such devices to increase performance under conditions of high latency or low bandwidth for Microsoft Exchange Online and Microsoft SharePoint Online.
-We advise customers to use their own discretion in deploying these devices with Office 365, whether in Multi-Tenant (MT), Dedicated (D), or ITAR service deployment configurations.
+We advise customers to use their discretion in deploying these devices with Office 365, whether in multi-tenant (MT), dedicated (D), or ITAR service configurations.

 During support incidents, we do require customers to inform us if they are using WOC devices.
 We also require that customers have an easy way to bypass the WAN optimization service for Office 365.
 When we try to resolve a customer service issue in Office 365, we may ask that these devices be put in bypass mode before we continue with diagnosis and issue resolution.
 By bypass mode, we mean any combination of network or device configuration that logically or physically removes the device from the infrastructure path between the customer and Office 365.

-Office 365 Dedicated and ITAR customers may install and use WOC devices with the service at their own discretion.
-We do enable co-location of these devices in Microsoft data centers in which a customer's private network ends.
-Be aware that we enable this option only for Office 365 Dedicated and ITAR deployments, not for Multi-Tenant service.
-To realize the same benefits, some WOC vendors do offer the option to deploy only in the customer's data center, and they do not require co-location in a Microsoft data center.
-Because the use of WOC devices can potentially affect the reliability of the Office 365 service, customers must agree to the following when they opt to use these devices:
+Office 365 dedicated/ITAR customers can install and use WOC devices together with their service at their own discretion.
+The devices can be installed in the edge site that is used to interconnect a customer's private network with the data networking presence that is provided by Microsoft.
+(In this case, the edge site is a third-party-carrier meet-me room [MMR] facility that is associated with a carrier hotel or anchor site.)
+Be aware that this option is available only for Office 365 dedicated/ITAR deployments and not for the multi-tenant service.
+To achieve the same results, some vendors offer the option of deploying their WOC in the customer's data center instead of in the edge site.
+Because the use of WOC devices can potentially affect the reliability of the Office 365 service, customers must agree to the following terms when they opt to use these devices:

 - If a customer's support request involves diagnosing a service access issue, the customer must disclose WOC devices that are being used when he or she contacts Microsoft Online Services Support by online submission (see http://support.microsoft.com/kb/2694621